OMSAS – Northern Ontario School of Medicine

-This documentation must be sent directly to OMSAS by October 1, 2019.
+Note: This documentation must be sent directly to OMSAS by October 1, 2020.
 If you choose the “Francophone” designation in the NOSM application and you are invited for an interview, you will be required to demonstrate your proficiency in spoken French at the time of the interview.

-We invite approximately 300 of the top-ranked applicants for an interview based on your total pre-interview score (GPA + Autobiographical Sketch and questions score + context score).
-Achieving the minimum requirements does not guarantee that you will be invited for an interview.
-All applicants will receive notification in January/February 2020 if you will be or not be invited for an interview.
+We invite approximately 300 of the top-ranked applicants for an interview based on their total pre-interview score (GPA + Autobiographical Sketch and questions score + context score).
+Achieving the minimum requirements does not guarantee that we will invite you for an interview.
+We will notify you in January/February 2021 if you will be or not be invited for an interview.

-Interviews will be conducted in March/April 2020.
-If you are invited to interview, you will receive a description of the interview process in your invitation to interview package.
+We will conduct interviews in March/April 2021.
+If we invite you to interview, we will send you a description of the interview process in your invitation to interview package.
 You are responsible for your travel expenses.